d3v1c3nv11/ic880a-gateway/README.md

 If this is the very first login to board, you have to reboot!
 ``` $ sudo reboot   ```

-- Login again and use `olinuxino-config` utility to check/enable SPI2:
+- Login again and use `olinuxino-overlay` utility to check/enable SPI2:

         $ sudo olinuxino-overlay
 Be sure both